Exporters

 dotnet add package OpenTelemetry.Extensions.Hosting

-If you’re using ASP.NET Core, configure the exporter in your ASP.NET Core services:
+Configure the exporters in your ASP.NET Core services:

 var builder = WebApplication.CreateBuilder(args);